Polytechnic High School (Arizona): Extracurricular Activities

 The 2020 Student Council election was the first one in which candidates for the position of president were not required to have prior experience in Student Council, due to the recent departure from the school of Peter Quinn, the former U.S. History teacher and Student Council advisor.
 This election was notable for the unprecedented campaign of candidate Cooper Houseman, who beat former Student Council vice president Diego Conrado in a narrow vote on November 13, 2020, despite having no former experience in Student Council or leadership positions in any other clubs at ASU Prep Polytechnic.
 Houseman began his election campaign on October 30, 2020, by announcing his candidacy on Instagram, with the campaign name of "Houseman 2020."
 His campaign's slogan was "Hardworking, Honest, Houseman."
 The Houseman 2020 campaign was one which featured many aggressive campaign tactics that had not previously been used in Student Council elections at ASU Preparatory Academy Polytechnic High School, such as the extremely frequent usage of social media, the creation of t-shirts and yard signs, rallies, and polls.
 A debate was held on November 9, 2020, between Houseman, Conrado, and candidate Zoi Delgado.
 Polytechnic High School's P.E. teacher and new Student Council advisor, Andrew McKinney, moderated the debate.
 On November 13, 2020, Houseman beat Conrado, Delgado, and 4 other candidates for the position of president of Student Council after receiving a plurality of 35.6% of the votes.
+In 2025, ASU Prep commenced the STUCO elections for the 2025-26 school year, which would prove to be the most competitive and rigorous in recent years.
+One candidate for Junior Historian, Joseph Naumann, gained fame for his advanced marketing and campaign tactics, eventually securing his victory.
+It came to a surprise to many within the ASU Prep community due to Naumann's miserably failed attempt last year to secure the victory for sophomore president.
+Despite this, he was able to secure an auxiliary member position as a sort of "pity prize".

 ASU Preparatory Polytechnic High School offers clubs that allow students to serve their community, such as Key Club, Cultural Diversity Club, and National Honor Society.
 Polytechnic High School's Key Club chapter hosts events at which members can give back to their community.
 Similarly, the Polytechnic High School chapter of National Honor Society requires members to participate in and keep track of community service throughout the school year.
 The Cultural Diversity Club aims to educate students about different cultures while also offering events related to community service.
+Compared to other high schools, there are an increasing number of students dissatisfied with the number of clubs offered on campus, especially compared to other high schools.